 - Properly secure breakable objects with wire hangers or twist ties.

 - Place a Scat Mat under the tree.
 This mat either emits a static charge when stood on or emits a sound to deter your cat.

 - Secure your tree by attaching some clear fishing wire to the top of the tree and attaching to a ceiling hook.

 - Try placing some orange or lemon peel around the base of the tree.
 Cats dislike the smell of citrus.
 Replace the peel often.

 - If your cat is prone to nibbling on the branches, spray some bitter apple on.

 - Place some plastic carpet runner, turned upside down on the floor around the tree.
 Cats dislike the feel of this on their feet.

 - Unplug Christmas lights from the socket when nobody is around.
 Apply a cat repellent such as bitter apple to the lights to deter your cat from chewing the wires.

-- Place plastic tubes around the light wires which goes from the tree to the electrical outlet to prevent your cat chewing through it.
+- Place plastic tubes around the light wires which goes from the tree to the electrical outlet to prevent your cat from chewing through it.

 - Real Christmas trees are more dangerous to cats than fake plastic ones.
-Pine needles can puncture internal organs if eaten, some species of Christmas tree also toxic to cats.
+Pine needles can puncture internal organs if eaten, some species of Christmas tree are also toxic to cats.
 Vacuum needles daily!